Mhmmdfhkri/mhmmdfhkri/README.md

 ## 👋 Hi, saya Fikri!

 Fullstack Developer with 1+ years of experience in building modern, high-performance web applications.
-Proficient in MongoDB, Express, React, NextJs, Node.js.
+Proficient in MongoDB, posgresql, Express, React, NextJs, Node.js.
 Passionate about delivering intuitive user interfaces and seamless user experience, with a strong emphasis on writing clean, scalable, and maintainable code.

 ## 💻 Tech Skill